Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

 The Romanian leu (RON) is the official currency of Romania, a country located in southeastern Europe.
 Here are a few things to know about the Romanian leu:

-For card purchases if offered a choice of currencies always select to Pay in Romanian leu otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in Romanian leu otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 Rugged stone churches and dazzling monasteries dot a pristine landscape of rocky mountains and rolling hills.
 Transylvanian towns have stepped out of time, while vibrant Bucharest is all energy.
 When people think of Romania, they tend only think of gypsies and Dracula, but there is much more the country than that.